Rizzwaan/contact-api/README.md

-to run the api checkot to part-1 branch
+to run the api checkout to part-1 branch

 git checkout part-1